 In 2016, the Consumer Financial Protection Bureau proposed a rule to prohibit banking institutions from putting mandatory arbitration clauses in their contracts, opening the door for legal action from both classes and individuals.
 In 2017, Donald Trump signed a resolution that killed the effort, allowing banking institutions and credit card companies to force wronged individuals into arbitration where these powerful interests are less likely to be held fully accountable.

 Can you sue a credit card company?
 Sometimes, but it is not an easy task.
 This is one of the biggest reasons to have an attorney on your side.
-If you believe you have a case against a credit card company, call our Redondo Beach office at 310-536-1000 to schedule a complimentary consultation and let our attorneys help you determine the next best step.
+If you believe you have a case against a credit card company, call our Redondo Beach office at 310-536-1000 to schedule a Free consultation and let our attorneys help you determine the next best step.

 Why Would You Sue a Credit Card Company?

 - Limits charges on Universal Default

 - Mandates advanced warning of interest rate hikes